 SNOWMOBILE ACCIDENT INJURY LAWYER

-According to an article in the MN Star Tribune, Fifteen people died in snowmobiling accidents in Minnesota last year, making it the deadliest year for snowmobile riders since 2010.
-Our top snow mobile accident lawyers have represented several people injured in a crash or rollover accident, including when a snowmobile has been hit by a car.
-Our primary focus is to make sure the people injured in the snowmobile accident are fully compensated for medical bills, lost wages, and other compensation.
+According to an article in the MN Star Tribune, fifteen people died in snowmobiling accidents in Minnesota last year, making it the deadliest year for snowmobile riders since 2010.
+Our top snow mobile accident lawyers have represented people injured in a crash or rollover accident, including when a snowmobile has been hit by a car.
+Our primary focus is to make sure the people injured in a snowmobile accident are fully compensated for medical bills, lost wages, and other compensation.

 The Star Tribune article also pointed out that Minnesota is safer than Wisconsin for snowmobile riders.
 That state saw 19 people die last year on a snowmobile, even though it has far fewer registered vehicles.
 There is no daytime speed limit for riders across the border, while Minnesota restricts snowmobile speed to 50 miles an hour at all times.

 Minnesota has more registered snowmobiles — 258,000 — than any other state, with 22,000 miles of snowmobile trails winding from the Twin Cities to the North Shore to the Northwest Angle and beyond.
 With that many potential riders and the number of fatal injury snowmobile accidents, the DNR has intensified its safety education over the last two decades.
 The program trains 8,000 students a year, with a classroom course and an evaluation of drivers on the snowmobile.

 In the article, the Star Tribune quoted Jon Paurus, acting enforcement education coordinator for the DNR, who said the trend of drinking while snowmobiling has been decreasing over the past few decades, just as fewer people are drinking before getting behind the wheel of an automobile.
 And snowmobile drivers can be charged with driving under the influence just as if they were in a regular vehicle.
 State conservation officers patrol areas where snowmobilers ride and watch for people who have been drinking.
 This may explain why snowmobile accident injury cases have gone down over the years.